dayana0425/Build-A-Trip/reports/checklist.md

 * Is there a test for this code?
 * Does the test code test a good subset of cases?
 * Does the test code also testing for the corner cases?
+* Are the tests clean?
+(Are they readable using clarity, simplicity, and density of expression?)
+* Do tests follow F.I.R.S.T.?
+(Fast, Independent, Repeatable, Self-Validating, Timely)

 ### Readability and Maintainability
 * Do the names (of fields, variables, parameters, methods and classes) actually reflect the thing they represent?